wagtail/rfcs/text/110-exif-stripping.md

 - XResolution and YResolution (image resolution)
 - Copyright (intellectual property rights)
 - DateTimeOriginal (when the photo was taken)
-- (any other tags determined to be non-sensitive and useful - please suggest!)

-Because this feature is much more rigorous in stripping EXIF data, it will not be the default configuration and must be explicitly enabled by site administrators.

-## Configurability

-Recognizing that different websites may have varying requirements regarding EXIF data, for example a photography portfolio site may want to always retain camera information, this feature will be configurable via Wagtail settings.

-Making this configurable allows site administrators to control which EXIF tags to strip or retain based on their specific requirements.
-The default configuration prioritises privacy and sustainability, but provide flexibility for other use cases.

 ## Comparison to other Content Management Systems